upsideos/upsideos-solana-rwa/README.md

 1. Anyone can fund the dividend using a payment token of specified distribution.
 This example uses USDC.
 The dividend must be funded for a specific `distributor`.
 Sender wallet must hold the payment token in order to fund the dividend.
 The payment token is extracted and sent to the `Distribution` PDA upon successful funding.

 1. Recipient is free to claim the dividend by invoking `claimDividend` from the `Dividends` program.
-Note that claiming is available only when dividends treasury balance has anough tokens to distribute dividends to all investors.
+Note that claiming is available only when dividends treasury balance has enough tokens to distribute dividends to all investors.

 1. Amount of entitled dividend token is transferred from the `Dividends` PDA to the rightful recipient.